 Employers of children in the entertainment and exhibition, still photography and door-to-door sales industries are required to comply with the Code of Practice.

-Employers are required to comply with the Code of Practice under the Children and Young Persons (Care and Protection) (Child Employment) Regulation 2015.
+Employers are required to comply with the Code of Practice under the Children's Guardian Regulation 2022.

 The Code of Practice is designed to:

 - protect children in employment from exploitation and abuse and prevent inappropriate or unreasonable demands being made of them